Welcome to my page!

 Making art is also a spiritual practice if you will, to catch ideas, dig wisdom and bath in it while trying to make your understanding of it into a visual presentation to the best of your ability.

 It’s a practice also in the sense that you quickly learn to respect the flow and try to learn how to access and hold it.
 Since that is where the magic happens and where it’s easy.

 My hope is that my art is seen as uplifting, inspiring and that it evokes good energy.

-Making art gives me occasional brief moments of utter peace and exhilaration, and that lifts my spirits up high like nothing else.
+Making art gives me occasional brief moments of utter peace and exhilaration.
+It gives life meaning.

 Little bit about intaglio printmaking

 To point out that it has nothing to do with mechanically mass produced prints and it has a long interesting history.

 Printmaking originates from China, woodcut being the oldest method of printmaking.
 Its actually hard to say when the earliest prints were made but the first with authenticated date is a woodblock print Diamond Sutra from 868.
 This of course is delicious fact to my spiritual geek -heart since Diamond Sutra is a well known Buddhist text.

 In the middle ages printmaking was used to make patterns and textiles and in the 1400 to decorate & illustrate books.

 Later printmaking came to be a true art form and techniques were developed further.